aliabintsaleh/Ecommerce-DataWarehouse-/README.md

 # Ecommerce-DataWarehouse-
 End-to-end data warehouse project using SQL Server.
 Includes staging, core, and analytics layers with ETL logic.

-# Ecommerce Data Warehouse Project
+# Ecommerce Data Warehouse Project & # SQL Data Exploration Project

 ## 📌 Project Overview
 This project demonstrates the design and implementation of a data warehouse